 After studying Economics and Econometrics at Nottingham University Tom joined Ernst and Young and became a partner in 2014.

-Tom brings a number of skills to the board including governance and financial skills, financial control, financial reporting as well as presentation, business planning, and funding.
+Tom brings many skills to the board including governance and financial skills, financial control, financial reporting as well as presentation, business planning, and funding.

 She loves to help services & organisations work better together, making it easier for the customer to access high-quality, people-friendly services.

-Salima has personal experience of parental bereavement as her dad committed suicide when she was 15 years old.
+Salima has personal experience of parental bereavement after her dad died by suicide when she was 15 years old.

-Salima has also been through a difficult journey to become a mother, including suffering from Hypremesis Gravidarum, a serious condition during all of her pregnancies.
+Salima has also been through a difficult journey to become a mother, including suffering from Hyperemesis Gravidarum, a serious condition during all of her pregnancies.